ntrappe/HIKE-UCSD/static-copy.md

   - Please us this to narrow down whether you can commit to a far drive as it oftens takes up the day

 ### Non-Drivers
+For those who would like to join hikes as passengers, all you need to do is sign up in the table below.
+We ask that you pay **$5** to your driver to offset gas costs at this time.
+We typically have an officer in every car to make sure all passengers feel safe and secure, especially with an unfamiliar driver.
+If you have any concerns or feel uncomfortable with your assigned driver or fellow passengers, let us know asap and we'll try our best to help.

 ### Drivers
 If you have a car and would be willing to drive fellow students to the trailhead, please let one of the officers know.
 Drivers are reimbursed for gas whenever possible.
-Often, the passengers will each Venmo $5 to the driver.
+Often, the passengers will each Venmo **$5** to the driver.
 (For far hikes, we may increase the asked amount to account for the difference in gas expenditure).
 We are always looking for drivers so please reach out.

 ## Hikes
 List of all the hikes the club has done.
-Note that all hikes from Spring 2020 to Spring 2021 were NOT hosted by the club but given as suggestions because of the current Covid-19 epidemic.
+Note that all hikes from **Spring 2020** to **Spring 2021** were NOT hosted by the club but given as suggestions because of the current Covid-19 epidemic.
 For those using these hikes as suggestions, please be mindful of Covid restrictions for that county, maintain your distance (6ft apart), wear a mask, and stay safe.
 Also be aware that hiking in California from May - October has recently been impacted by wildfires and bad air quality so